-What To Watch And What's At Stake In The Alabama Senate Race
+What To Watch For And What's At Stake In The Alabama Senate Race

 Race Tight On Eve Of Election In Alabama

 Elliott also reports, though, seeing Jones signs pop up in rural areas, where Trump signs were as well.
-Does Jones cut into margins in Madison (Huntsville) Mobile or Tuscaloosa — or even strong Trump counties, like Cullman, where Jones was campaigning last week?
+Does Jones cut into margins in Madison (Huntsville), Mobile or Tuscaloosa counties — or even strong Trump counties, like Cullman, where Jones was campaigning last week?

 Of course, African-American voters can only take a Democrat so far in Alabama.
 Obama still lost 60 to 39 to John McCain.